andraugust/andraugust.github.io/quantum-3.md

 \end{align*}
 $$

-Where $$n\in \{0,1,2,...\}$$.
+where $$n\in \{0,1,2,...\}$$.

 The first few wavefunctions are shown below on the left (at $$t=0$$) with their probability densities on the right.
-Interestingly, the boundary conditions force solutions to be countable, having a discrete _spectrum_ of energies.
+Interestingly, the boundary conditions lead to countable solutions and discrete energy spectra.

 <center><img src="quantum/particle_in_box.png" style="object-fit:contain;"></center>

-Because the Schrodinger equation is linear, any linear combination of the $$\psi_n$$ is also a solution, so the general solution to the particle in a box is
+Because the Schrodinger equation is linear, any linear combination of the $$\psi_n$$ is a solution, so the general solution is

 $$